rackerlabs/support-how-to/content/how-to/cloud-files/use-swiftly-to-upload-an-image/index.md

 around this limit, you can split any *Large Object*&mdash;any file larger than 5 GB&mdash;
 into segments bound together by a manifest.

-There are two types of manifest objects in Cloud Files: *Dynamic Large Objects*, and *Static Large Objects*.
+There are two types of manifest objects in Cloud Files: *Dynamic Large Objects* and *Static Large Objects*.
 For image uploads, we recommend that you use a Static Large Object.

 With a Static Large Object, the manifest is an explicit listing of the